-DES Architects + Engineers, Inc. ("DES") writes to inform you of an incident that may affect the privacy of some of your information.
-Although DES is unaware of any actual or attempted misuse of your information, we are providing you notice of the incident, steps we are taking in response, and resources available to help you better protect your information, should you feel it is appropriate to do so.
+Simoniz USA, Inc. ("Simoniz") is writing to inform you of a data privacy incident that may have impacted some of your information.
+Although we have no indication of actual fraud or misuse of your information as a result of the incident, we are providing you with information about the incident, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.